techs-sus/run-in-cloud/README.md

 ## Differences from run-in-roblox

-- all code is run via [LuauExecutionSessionTask's](https://create.roblox.com/docs/cloud/reference/LuauExecutionSessionTask) meaning you can use `Script.Source`, `ModuleScript.Source` and anything which is [`🔐PluginOrOpenCloud`](https://raw.githubusercontent.com/MaximumADHD/Roblox-Client-Tracker/refs/heads/roblox/API-Dump.txt); however you cannot use PluginSecurity like in [run-in-roblox](https://github.com/rojo-rbx/run-in-roblox)
+- all code is run via [LuauExecutionSessionTask's](https://create.roblox.com/docs/cloud/reference/LuauExecutionSessionTask) meaning you can use `Script.Source`, `ModuleScript.Source` and anything which is [`🔐PluginOrOpenCloud`](https://raw.githubusercontent.com/MaximumADHD/Roblox-Client-Tracker/refs/heads/roblox/API-Dump.txt) and Server identity; however you cannot use anything which is `PluginSecurity` unlike [run-in-roblox](https://github.com/rojo-rbx/run-in-roblox)
 - you must login with a Open Cloud API key with scopes `universe-places:write`, `universe.place.luau-execution-session:read`, `universe.place.luau-execution-session:write` and sufficent IP allowlists; login is done via `run-in-cloud login --key apiKey --universe-id universeId --place-id placeId`
 - the syntax is slightly different, you need to call the subcommand run, as shown: `run-in-cloud run --place place.rbxl --script script.luau`
+- you can alias `run-in-roblox` to `run-in-cloud run` for a direct replacement with 100% syntactical compatibility